IR-cookie-monster-celestion-vintage-30-sm57-helix-2048sa-48k-24bit.wav

 -

-Inspect.
-Shows sample rate, bit depth, duration, channel count, peak in dBFS, RMS, leading silence, max-peak position.
-You see right away what kind of IR you got.
+Inspect — sample rate, bit depth, duration, channel count, peak in dBFS, RMS, leading silence.
+You see what you’ve got at a glance.

 -

-Trim leading silence — moves the impulse to the start of the file so there’s no perceived delay.
+Trim silence — moves the impulse to the start so the cabinet doesn’t lag.

 -